sam-mahdi/Peaklist_Assignment_Library/SAPUS/Manual/SAPUS_Manual.md

 This is the manual for SAPUS (Sparky Assignment prediction using SPARTA+).
 This was written in python3 and uses numpy, matplotlib, tkinter, webbrowser, and mplcursors.
 The program requires a modified SPARTA+ file generated from SAVUS, and a chemical shift file of your unknown assignment(s).
 It calculates the rmsd value of your unknown peaks with predicted SPARTA+ values to determine which amino acid your unknowns would be.
-T

 Requirements:
 1. SPARTA+ file must be formatted properly (use SAVUS)